 TACKLING DEPRESSION AND ANXIETY, AND IMPROVING QUALITY OF LIFE

 Depression is tackled by the triad of lifestyle therapy, counseling and support therapy, and medical therapy.
 This approach also helps to improve anxiety when co-present.

 DIET AND LIFESTYLE THERAPY

 This includes –

 Adequate and regular sleep – 8 hours of undisturbed sleep should be ensured on most nights, along with regularizing sleep and wake timings, modifying bed-time habits, and improving sleep conditions and environment.

-Regular physical exercise – At least 30-45 minutes of physical exercise should be part of the daily routine on most days (like brisk walking, jogging, cycling, swimming, stretching, aerobics and yoga with breathing techniques).
+Regular physical exercise – At least 30-45 minutes of physical exercise should be part of the daily routine on most days (like brisk walking, jogging, cycling, swimming, stretching, aerobics and yoga along with breathing techniques, and meditation).

 Social and family interaction – Spending quality time with family members, and also discussing one’s depression problem, symptoms and apprehensions, is important.
 It is also equally important for the family members to accept depression as a ‘real’ condition and extend support, understanding, and reassurance to the suffering individual.
 Joining a social group and participating in voluntary activities can help build an interactive circle and improve depression symptoms.

 Cultivating hobbies – Engaging in or taking up self-fulfilling hobbies like music, dance, painting/drawing, gardening, crafts, reading, writing, cooking, sewing, or playing a game/sport, can greatly help in keeping away depression, improve moods and managing stress.